atteks-za/athenkosi-portfolio/Multi-WAN-VLAN-Segmentation-Lab/README.md

 ## Notes

-This is a lab/demo environment (private IP ranges, internal controller access) built entirely on Ubiquiti's UniFi ecosystem to showcase enterprise-style network segmentation practices on prosumer-grade UniFi hardware.
+This is a lab environment (private IP ranges, internal controller access) built entirely on Ubiquiti's UniFi ecosystem to showcase enterprise-style network segmentation practices on prosumer-grade UniFi hardware.